Ray Klebesadel

-Ray Klebesadel is a scientist, now retired, who was a member of the gamma-ray astronomy group at the Los Alamos National Laboratory (LANL) in New Mexico that discovered cosmic gamma-ray bursts using data from the Vela satellites, which has been deployed by the United States after the Nuclear Test Ban Treaty of 1963 to police the ban on nuclear tests in space.
+Ray Klebesadel is a retired scientist who was a member of the gamma-ray astronomy group at the Los Alamos National Laboratory (LANL) in New Mexico that discovered cosmic gamma-ray bursts using data from the Vela satellites.
+These were deployed by the United States after the signing of the Nuclear Test Ban Treaty of 1963 to enforce the ban of nuclear tests in outer space.
 The unexplained gamma-ray flashes were first found in 1969, in data collected in 1967.
-Klebesadel has said that contrary to popular belief, the data was never classified.
-The discovery was published in 1973 as an Astrophysical Journal letter co-authored by Ian Strong and Roy Olson (also of LANL) entitled "Observations of Gamma-Ray Bursts of Cosmic Origin".
-It was published again in 1976 in the Scientific American.
+Klebesadel indicated that contrary to popular belief, the data was never classified.
+Klebesadel, Ian Strong, and Roy Olson (also of LANL) published this discovery was published as an Astrophysical Journal letter with the title "Observations of Gamma-Ray Bursts of Cosmic Origin" in June 1973.
+They published it again in the October 1976 issue of the Scientific American.

-Klebesadel was selected as a fellow of the Los Alamos National Laboratory in 1989.
+Klebesadel was selected as a fellow of the LANL in 1989.